Cannabis Education And The Future of "Marijuana"

 Cannabis Education is How We Increase Safe Access

-The number of states with some form of cannabis legalization increased substantially.
+The number of states with some form of cannabis legalization has increased substantially, and the momentum continues to build.

 However, despite this progress, the reality is that millions still do not have safe access.
 Not just in the United States but around the world.